razvanelle/pycachedemo/README.md

 ... more explanations to follow ...

 ## Install and run
-Assumes python 3 installed correctly
+Assumes python 3 and node/npm installed correctly
 1. Get this repo locally (clone or unzip)

 2. CD into base dir, create venv and run DRF server